rradczewski/ymmv/_drafts/react-hooks-cypress-and-the-fabric-of-the-universe.md

 **More importantly though, my brain's pattern matching now fails me**.
 Whenever I'm using React nowadays, my brain is fixated on finding functions starting with **<span style="color: red !important">`use...`</span>**, because those functions exert different behaviour than any other function in JavaScript.
 If any major library starts breaking the convention and starts to name their hooks differently than **<span style="color: red !important">`use...`</span>**, my brain will need to switch to high-alert for any function, as it could be a hook that doesn't work anything like a function call.

-Not only has React touched abstractions that are otherwise exclusive to interpreters and compilers, making it thus necessary to use linters in order to make it dev-user-friendly, **it has also massively impacted my capability of quickly reading and understanding code.**

-_If I could've justified another detour at this point, I would've loved to implement hooks in clojurescript using `with-redef` and `defmacro` to show how another language with the required capabilities available to libraries could've solved this (and an ecosystem where that sort of behaviour wouldn't be unheard of)_
+_If I could've justified another detour at this point, I would've loved to implement hooks in clojurescript using `with-redef` and `defmacro` to show how another language with the required capabilities available to libraries could've solved this and an ecosystem where that sort of behaviour wouldn't be unheard of_

 ## The case for standard APIs